Areas of Focus

 — ELIZABETH KÜBLER-ROSS & DAVID KESSLER

-These stages do not occur in any particular order.
-You may find yourself accepting of the loss and bargaining during the course of the same day.
-Birthdays and religious celebrations (e.g. Christmas or Eid) tend to trigger painful feelings and are known to be difficult.
+These stages do not occur in a fixed order.
+You may find yourself accepting the loss and bargaining within the same day.
+Birthdays and religious occasions often bring painful feelings to the surface and are widely known to be difficult.

 References